BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 While being a web developer, we usually work with positioning to display something over the rest (like a popup for example).

-Dealing with React Native and its style APIs (that really looks like the web one), we thought that it would be super-easy to simulate the exact same behaviour.
+Dealing with React Native and its style APIs (which really looks like the web one), we thought that it would be super-easy to simulate the exact same behaviour.

 That’s why our main idea was to manage the fullscreen mode by adding a style that takes the screen size and an absolute position.
 Thus, the video would have followed the device edges while rotating: